Hansimov/tikzpy/README.md

-This is a Pythonic wrapper of TikZ in TeX.
+This is a wrapper of TikZ in Python.